thomasribaroff/Mod4Project/README.md

 The Master jupyter notebook file is the Jupyter Notebook of my project

-The Time Series Modelling of Boston City Neighbourhoods pdf is my project presentation slides
+The Time Series Modelling of Boston City Neighbourhoods pdf are my project presentation slides

 The Zillow csv file is the data I used in the project